arras-energy/gridlabd-old/docs/Module/Influxdb/Recorder.md

 object parent;
 ~~~

-The `parent` property specifies the object from which properties and values will be obtained.
-The `parent` property can be omitted if the object is embedded in the definition of another object.
+The `parent` property specifies the object from which fields and tags will be read.
+The `parent` property can be omitted if the recorder is embedded in the definition of another object or if the recorder using only fields that specify the object name.

 ### `tags`